-- 5.6.1 An entity must provide for each deemed category in 3.4.2 (except for customer groups): - (a) details of actual capital expenditure for the year ending 30 June 2009, excluding establishment costs, and estimated actual capital expenditure for the year ending 30 June 2010, excluding establishment costs, as included in council financial accounts for the period from 1 July 2008 to 30 June 2010; - (b) details of estimated capital expenditure for each year, excluding establishment costs, for the period from 1 July 2010 to 30 June 2013, or further forward where required to assess proposed projects during this period; and - (c) details of establishment costs approved by the Minister for Natural Resources, Mines and Energy and Minister for Trade. - 5.6.2 An entity must allocate capital expenditure items and the regulatory asset base between asset classes. - 5.6.3 An entity must provide to the Authority a complete list of capital expenditure items and their values. - 5.6.4 Criteria and Processes for Capital Expenditure - (a) Prudency growth - Capital expenditure associated with increasing the capacity of assets or construction of new assets, to meet growth in demand, or to provide additional security of supply should be included in growth;
+- 5.6.1 An entity must provide for each deemed category in 3.4.2 (except for customer groups): - (a) details of actual capital expenditure for the year ending 30 June 2009, and 30 June 2010, excluding establishment costs, as included in council financial accounts for the period from 1 July 2008 to 30 June 2010; - (b) details of estimated capital expenditure for each year, excluding establishment costs, for the period from 1 July 2010 to 30 June 2014, or further forward where required to assess proposed projects during this period.; and - (c) details of establishment costs approved by the (then) Minister for Natural Resources, Mines and Energy and Minister for Trade. - 5.6.2 An entity must allocate capital expenditure items and the regulatory asset base between asset classes. - 5.6.3 An entity must provide to the Authority a complete list of capital expenditure items, identifying their values, the effect of indexation and the expected commissioning year.
+Capital expenditure should be included in the RAB when it is commissioned, and contributes productive capacity to the system.